OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 ### Quality Indicators
   * You assess the security of important 3rd party dependencies.
 The dependencies are either flagged during a risk analysis or threat modelling, or are of high value to business
-  * The organisation actively contributes security improvements to important 3rd party dependencies (testing, reports, features)
+  * The organization actively contributes security improvements to important 3rd party dependencies (testing, reports, features)
   * Security is an important factor during 3rd party dependency selection
-  * Important 3rd party dependencies have an assigned owner within the organisation.
+  * Important 3rd party dependencies have an assigned owner within the organization.
 For sufficiently important dependencies, the owner may also be the dependency’s champion
   * You use multiple intelligence feeds to track the security of 3rd party dependencies
   * There is an active policy to minimise the number of different versions of 3rd party dependencies